syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-pdf-linux-docker.md

 ![Choose Linux option](LinuxDockerImages/Step-6.png)

-7. Open the DockerFile and you can see default Docker commands as below.
+7. Open the DockerFile to see the default Docker commands that are shown below.

 {% tabs %}
 {% highlight Dockerfile %}